-- Global footprint with an efficient and flexible delivery model.
-We operate a global delivery platform with a presence in 21 countries with 25 delivery centers in nine countries, as of the date hereof.
-This network of delivery centers helps us to deliver software development and innovative digital IT solutions effectively and efficiently across geographies.
-We complement our offshore delivery teams with groups of onshore and near-shore employees that ensure delivery quality and communications continuity with our clients.
-Our delivery platform is also supported by sales offices in 35 cities worldwide.
-This setup enables us to seamlessly serve clients in different geographies and maintain an integrated and productive environment with our clients' on-site teams.
-Our global delivery model also serves as an important differentiating factor for engagements requiring a high degree of global coordination.
-We believe that this global model fosters a high degree of collaboration with our clients and helps nurture long-term customer relationships. - Large talented, loyal workforce.
-We have grown from over 8,000 employees, as of March 31, 2016, to over 22,000 employees, as of December 31, 2021.
+- Large talented, loyal workforce.
+We have grown from over 8,000 employees, as of March 31, 2016, to over 22,500 employees, as of March 31, 2022.
 We are focused on recruiting, growing and retaining a workforce of high-quality IT professionals.
-As of December 31, 2021, we had a human resources department of approximately 298 people, with over 157 people focusing on direct recruiting efforts.
+As of March 31, 2022, we had a human resources department of approximately 303 people, with over 157 people focusing on direct recruiting efforts.
 In order to attract and retain top talent, we have strived to make Coforge an employer of choice that offers a rich and appealing work experience across the newest technology trends within our different verticals.
 Our ability to offer diverse work experiences across industries, teams and technologies is a key differentiator that appeals to both college graduates and experienced engineers.
-Our high degree of employee loyalty is reflected by our low attrition rates among our full-time employees (excluding our BPM employees) of 16.3%, 10.5% and 11.8% for the year ended December 31, 2021 and the fiscal years ended March 31, 2021 and 2020, respectively.
+Our high degree of employee loyalty is reflected by our low attrition rates among our full-time employees (excluding our BPM employees) of 17.7%, 10.5% and 11.8% for the fiscal years ended March 31, 2022, 2021 and 2020, respectively.
 We were also certified by the Great Place to Work Institute in their 2021 assessment and were also recognized in their 2021 Best Workplaces for Women in India, and we are committed to remaining among the industry's leading employers for employee satisfaction.
-We were awarded Top 100 Large India's Best Workplaces for Women in 2021 and we had 28.36% women employees and 48 nationalities in our workforce as of December 31, 2021.
+We were awarded Top 100 Large India's Best Workplaces for Women in 2021 and we had 28% women employees and 49 nationalities in our workforce as of March 31, 2022.
 We have also introduced a career development program that helps us identify and reward our top performing software engineers.
 As a result, we believe we are able to hire and grow a highly skilled and engaged team, further strengthening our brand. - Highly experienced management and leadership team.
 We benefit from the leadership of seasoned industry professionals with global backgrounds and extensive experience in IT services.
 Our management team members have on average of over 20 years of experience and have previously held senior positions at other leading IT services providers.
 Such well-rounded and diverse backgrounds provide our leadership team with a thorough understanding of the different verticals in which our clients operate as well as the innovative technologies that constitute our service offerings.
 In addition, having formerly contributed to scaling other industry players, our management team members are equipped with valuable insights to help shape the growth of our business.
 Our management team members also have a track record of success and had consistent execution in the last 18 quarters.
 Our senior management is also close to our clients, as currently 12 out of 15 members of our senior management, which we also refer to as executive council, are located in the global jurisdictions where our clients operate, as compared to 2017, when 12 out of 14 members of our senior management were based in India.